Religious fasting: Christianity

+Many Christians fast before receiving Holy Communion (traditionally this has been from midnight until the reception of the Eucharist).
+This is known as the Eucharistic Fast.

-Roman Catholicism
+Catholicism

 For Catholics, fasting, taken as a technical term, is the reduction of one's intake of food to one full meal (which may not contain meat on Ash Wednesday, Good Friday, and Fridays throughout the entire year unless a solemnity should fall on Friday) and two small meals (known liturgically as collations), both of which together should not equal the large meal.
 Eating solid food between meals is not permitted.
 Fasting is required of the faithful between the ages of 18 and 59 on specified days.
 Complete abstinence of meat for the day is required of those 14 and older.
 Meat is understood as that of warm-blooded land animals.